-Normally, your brain will release a certain amount of dopamine as a chemical response and then, when the feelings that it produces are no longer needed, reabsorb them in a process called “reuptake,” that is meant to regulate how much of a given neurotransmitter remains in the brain and central nervous system.
+Normally, your brain will release a certain amount of dopamine as a chemical response and then, when the feelings that it produces are no longer needed, reabsorb them in a process called “reuptake,” that is meant to regulate how much of a given neurotransmitter remains in the central nervous system.

-Stimulants are what’s known as “reuptake inhibitors” and work by flooding the brain and central nervous system with increased levels of dopamine as well as blocking reuptake, so the dopamine stays in the synapses longer and also builds up way past what would be considered “normal.”
+Stimulants are what’s known as “reuptake inhibitors” and work by flooding the central nervous system with increased levels of dopamine as well as blocking reuptake, so the dopamine stays in the synapses longer and also builds up way past what would be considered “normal.”

 Methamphetamine, on the other hand, increases the amount of dopamine being released as well as inhibiting reuptake, creating a longer-lasting high that is also, due to the much higher amount of dopamine, more intense.

 Similarly, the ADHD medication Adderall, which is typically seen as stronger and more stimulating than Ritalin, increases dopamine and blocks its reuptake, while Ritalin only works as a reuptake inhibitor.

 Along with the increased feelings of energy, pleasure, alertness, and focus, regular misuse and abuse of stimulants can also have side effects like:

 - Suicide ideation